GovReady/govready-q/docs/source/configure_db.md

 # Setting up a Database for Production Workloads

+The preferred production database for Q is PostgreSQL, but MySQL/MariaDB is also supported.

+SQLite is supported in development environments, but not recommended for production use.

-## Setting Up the Postgres Database Server
+## Setting Up Postgres

-This deployment script uses PostgreSQL but other database servers may be used.
+These instructions assume a separate database server and web server.

 ### On the database server

-On the database server, install Postgres:
+On the database server, install Postgres.
+If using RHEL, CentOS, or similar:

 	yum install postgresql-server postgresql-contrib
 	postgresql-setup initdb